 What is important to remember is that you do have options.
 Research each one carefully and consult the professionals to be in the loop with the latest legislation in both places.
 Sometimes if the legislation changed, the option that was best for you is no longer applicable, or you may benefit more from the other one.

 No matter what option you choose for your enterprise, you will still need the help of professional movers to carry out your relocation.
-Contact a firm that is reliable and reputable and don’t forget to ask for a free quote.
+Get professional moving services to help you with your relocation.
+And don’t forget to ask for a free quote.